Skip to main content

 Most wellness applications you download from an app store exist outside of this designated clinical sphere.
 When you input data directly into a standalone fitness, diet, or cycle tracking app, you are interacting with a technology company, a commercial entity.
 You are not, in that moment, a patient engaging with a covered entity.

 The data you provide, therefore, generally falls outside of HIPAA’s protective reach.
-This reality forms the critical starting point for understanding your privacy.
+This reality forms the critical starting point for understanding your digital health privacy.
 The legal framework that protects a conversation with your endocrinologist is distinct from the one that governs the data you enter into an app on your phone.

 The health information you share directly with most wellness apps is not protected by the HIPAA framework that governs clinical data.